 When to Seek Professional Periodontal Care

 Pay attention to changes in your mouth while taking Ozempic, including increased sensitivity, bleeding gums, persistent bad breath, or changes in taste.
 These symptoms may indicate developing problems that require professional attention.
-If you experience frequent acid reflux as a side effect of your medication, discuss this with both your physician and our dental team to develop strategies for protecting your tooth enamel.
+If you experience frequent acid reflux as a side effect of your medication, discuss this with both your physician and our dental team to develop strategies for protecting your tooth enamel from erosion.

 Contact Laudenbach Periodontics & Dental Implants Today

-Led by our team of highly trained dental specialists, Dr. Jay Laudenbach, Dr. Ishita Bhavsar, and Dr. Robert Slauch, we understand the complex relationships between systemic medications and oral health.
-Our practice has provided over 20 years of trusted periodontal care to patients throughout Philadelphia, helping them navigate the challenges of maintaining optimal oral wellness while managing chronic health conditions like diabetes.
+Led by Dr. Jay Laudenbach, Dr. Ishita Bhavsar, and Dr. Robert Slauch, our team of board-certified periodontists provides the connection between systemic medications and oral health.
+Our family-owned practice has provided over 40 years of trusted periodontal care to patients throughout Philadelphia, Villanova, Cherry Hill, and the surrounding communities, helping them navigate the challenges of maintaining optimal oral wellness while managing chronic health conditions like diabetes.

 We believe in educating our patients about how their medications may affect their oral health so they can make informed decisions about their care.
-Our comprehensive approach considers your complete medical history and current medications to develop personalized treatment plans that address your unique needs.
-To learn more about protecting your oral health while taking Ozempic or other diabetes medications, contact our practice today at (215) 985-4337 or visit our homepage to schedule your comprehensive evaluation.
+Our approach considers your complete medical history and current medications to develop personalized treatment plans that address your unique needs.
+To learn more about protecting your oral health while taking Ozempic or other GLP-1 diabetes medications, contact our practice today at (215) 985-4337 to schedule your evaluation.